linea-it/pz-compute/README.md

 compute the PZ tables.
 The script accepts an input file containing raw data and outputs the estimated photo-z values as a probability distribution.

+## install-pz-rail
+A trivial script to install RAIL in an environment with the conda package manager.
+The script should be used by having an installed conda with a preconfigured and active environment and then calling it to install all the dependencies and RAIL.